MSC Oscar

 MSC Oscar, and sister ships MSC Zoe and MSC Oliver, are large container ships.
 Christened on 8 January 2015, MSC Oscar was recognised as the largest container ship in the world; until then CSCL Globe, inaugurated in November 2014, had been the largest.

 Name

-MSC Oscar takes her name from the son of Diego Aponte, the president and chief executive of owner Mediterranean Shipping Company (MSC).
+MSC Oscar takes her name from the son of Diego Aponte, the president, CEO, and owner of Mediterranean Shipping Company (MSC).

 Construction

 MSC Oscar was built by Daewoo in South Korea for US$140 million.

 Number of containers

 The ship was first planned for 18,400 TEU.
 Upon completion of construction the capacity was 19,224 TEU, including the capacity for 1,800 refrigerated containers.
 As the deadweight tonnage of the ship is 197,362 DWT, she can only carry a full load of containers if each has a mean weight not exceeding 10.2 tonnes.
 With average 14-tonne containers, the capacity is around 14,000 TEU.